trskop/command-wrapper/command-wrapper/man/command-wrapper.1.md

     ](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)
     for more information on rationale behind this.

+    This variable is kept in the environment when external commands and external subcommands are executed.

 `COMMAND_WRAPPER_LOCAL_CONFIG_DIR`
 :   If this environment variable is set it introduces another level of
     configuration.